 Trenton, New Jersey 08625

-- Award recipients will be notified in November 2012.
+- Award recipients will be notified in late October or early November

-- Awards will be presented at an awards ceremony and press event hosted by the Governor in December.
+- Awards will be presented at an awards ceremony and press event that typically takes place in mid-November in Trenton.

-- Award winners will be offered the opportunity to submit a poster about their project for display at the awards ceremony.
+- Award winners will be offered the opportunity to submit a poster about their project for display at the awards ceremony, and to submit 3 slides to be used during the ceremony.

 >>back to top

-Awards will be issued in each of the categories listed below.
-You must identify the category of your nomination on the linked application form.
+Awards are available in each of the categories listed below.
+You must identify the category of your nomination on the application form.

 CLEAN AIR - Nominees in this category should demonstrate a commitment to and experience in one or more of the following areas and activities: